Cvent

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Constant Contact and Neil Patel Digital are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
+Neil Patel Digital is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
 For your specific use case, the alternatives sections above list other Marketing products to evaluate alongside.

 Top Constant Contact alternatives in Marketing are ranked by recent ship velocity.
 Browse the "Constant Contact alternatives" section above for the current picks, or visit /alternatives/constant-contact for the full list with editorial commentary on each.